Social Factors >

 *:Digital transaction income = Processing fees and interest income from electronic transactions.

-Objective: Accelerate the cultivation of necessary business expertise for overseas talents.
+Objective: Accelerate the cultivation of necessary business expertise for overseas talent.

 Benefits: Improve the business capabilities of overseas personnel, reduce their turnover rate, and increase overseas profits.

-Objective: Guide salespeople in their transformation into all-rounded financial management advisors in response to digital developments.
+Objective: Guide salespeople in their transformation into all-rounded financial advisors in response to digital developments.

-Benefits: To enhance marketing synergy and improve insurance sales capabilities, in 2023, a total of 168 securities brokers obtained investment-type insurance licenses, resulting in an 11% growth in the return on investment for co-marketing insurance products.
+Benefits: To enhance marketing synergy and to improve insurance sales capabilities, we saw a total of 174 securities brokers obtain investment-type insurance licenses in 2024, resulting in a 63% growth in the return on investment for co-marketing insurance products.

 *:Insurance product income = Service fee income for sales of insurance products.

-Objective: Strengthen professional insurance to enhance marketing momentum.
+Objective: Strengthen our professionalism in insurance to enhance marketing momentum.

 Employee Training and Development

-・in response to the Financial Supervisory Commission's bilingual policy and the goal of establishing bilingual branches, a foreign language training program was implemented.
-By the end of 2023, a total of 3,250 employees had passed English proficiency tests such as LTTC, IELTS, TOEFL, TOEIC, BULATS, and GEPT.
-Additionally, 356 employees passed the JLPT and LTTC proficiency tests in Japanese, Spanish, Korean, and German.
+・In response to the FSC's bilingual policy as well as the objective to build bilingual branches, we would conduct foreign language training programs.
+As of the end of 2024, a total of 3,455 people had passed English proficiency tests such as LTTC, IELTS, TOEFL, TOEIC, BULATS and GEPT.
+Moreover, 386 people passed Japanese, Spanish, Korean and German proficiency tests at institutions like JLPT and LTTC.

 *1:Managers refer to employees who assume managerial roles and administrative duties.